extract

 --modified-residue 'HD1,HD2,HD3'

-# Specify explicit charges for each modified residue
+# Specify explicit charges per modified residue

 pdb2reaction extract -i complex.pdb -c 'SUB' -o model.pdb \